• Skip to primary navigation

 • 2 teaspoons vanilla

-• unsweetened coconut chips for decorating, optional
+• unsweetened coconut chips or additional coconut flakes for decorating, optional

 Instructions